flagshipcompany/best-practices/reconciliation.md

 WHERE created_at > [RUN_DATE_HERE (Y-m-d H:i:s)]
 ;
 ```
-6. We need to make sure that the accountables corresponding to non-reconciled shipments.
+6. We need to make sure that the accountables corresponding to non-reconciled shipments don't have a cycle_id specified.
 ```sql
 # Removes cycle_id from non-reconciled shipments' accountables
 UPDATE entity_accountables ac